 The protracted decline and breakup of the Ottoman empire went hand in hand with the rise of a number of mutually antagonistic nationalisms which kept competing not only against the Porte but also against one another for political, ideological, and economic space.
 After initial, embryonic nation-statehood, such competition acquired irredentistic extensions.
-HIST 588 proposes to look at various such projects that culminated in great human tragedies in the early 20th century, the legacy of which endures to this day.
-Thus a brief introduction on theories of nation and nationalism will be followed by close examinations of : (1) the idea of a ''Greater Serbia''; (2) the ''Illyrianism'' (or Illyrismus) concept and the related notion of ''Yugoslavia'' in Croatia; (3) the role of state policy in the Greek megali idea; (4) Ottomanism (Osmanlılık) : an initial reaction against other nationalist movements; (5) religion, ethnos, and nation in Bulgaria; (6) how ''constructed'' was the Macedonian nation; (7) the development of Albanian ''nationhood'' and the idea of a ''greater Albania''; (8) the rise and outlines of Turkish nationalism.
-The course will conclude with a review of nationalism and ''minorities'' questions today.
-For the possibility of taking this course at an undergraduate level, subject to appropriate adjustments, see HIST 488.
+HIST 488 proposes to look at various such projects that culminated in great human tragedies in the early 20th century, the legacy of which endures to this day.
+Thus a brief introduction on theories of nation and nationalism will be followed by close examinations of : (1) the idea of a 'Greater Serbia'; (2) the 'Illyrianism' (or Illyrismus) concept and the related notion of 'Yugoslavia' in Croatia; (3) the role of state policy in the Greek megali idea; (4) Ottomanism (Osmanlılık) : an initial reaction against nationalist movements; (5) religion, ethnos, and nation in Bulgaria; (6) how 'constructed' was the Macedonian nation; (7) the development of Albanian 'nationhood' and the idea of a 'greater Albania'; (8) the rise and outlines of Turkish nationalism.
+The course will conclude with a review of nationalism and 'minorities' questions today.